games647/FastLogin/README.md

 * No client modifications needed
 * Good performance by using async operations
 * Locale messages
-* Support for Bedrock players proxied through FloodGate
+* Support for Bedrock players proxies through FloodGate

 ## Issues